Fruits And Veggies in 5-Gallon Buckets to Grow - Homemaking.com

 source: Five Gallon Ideas

-Potatoes are super easy to grow, even in five-gallon buckets.
-Potatoes are thirsty plants and need lots of water, so be sure to water deeply and regularly.
+Potatoes are really easy to grow even in five-gallon buckets.
+Potatoes are thirsty plants and require ample water, so be sure to water deeply and regularly.

 6. Onions